mgarczyk/channel-sounder-5g/README.md

 ## Communictaion

-System will be controlled from a remote computer connected to the SBC via SSH protocol.
-Measuring devices will be controlled via Ethernet.
+System will be controlled from a remote computer connected to the SBC via SSH protocol over WiFI network.
+Measuring devices will be controlled over Ethernet network.